721labs/hardhat-session-action/README.md

 GitHub Action for running your Hardhat tests in a dedicated, session-lived container.

-Once created, a session is accessible via all jobs for a given matrix-configuration within a workflow.
+Once created, a session is accessible from all jobs within a workflow.

 ### Usage